Neural tangent kernel

 December 9, 2020 — October 14, 2022

-See also: infinite width networks.
+See also: infinite width networks, statistical mechanics of statistics.

 Good starting points: Lilian Weng, Some Math behind Neural Tangent Kernel.
 Ferenc Huszár provides some Intuition on the Neural Tangent Kernel, i.e. the paper (Lee et al. 2019).